 We invite you to submit your cover letter and resume to email@example.com.

-The position must sustain positive and mutually rewarding relationships between the Bloch School of Management and its donors; partner with other Major Gift and Advancement Directors to determine the best strategies for effective stewardship of donors; maintain ongoing and active networking with internal and external constituencies; and oversee recognition events, marketing and communications for the school’s donors.
+The position must sustain positive and mutually rewarding relationships between the Health Sciences campus donors; partner with other Major Gift and Advancement Directors to determine the best strategies for effective stewardship of donors; maintain ongoing and active networking with internal and external constituencies; and oversee recognition events, marketing and communications for the school’s donors.

-Organizational Relationships: The Director of Major Gifts has a dual reporting relationship to one of the UMKC Foundation’s Assistant Vice Presidents and the Dean of the Bloch School of Management
+Organizational Relationships: The Director of Major Gifts has a dual reporting relationship to one of the UMKC Foundation’s Assistant Vice Presidents and the Dean of the School of Medicine.

 Knowledge Required: The incumbent will be skilled at managing prospects from identification through stewardship.
 He/she will communicate effectively, both verbally and in writing.
 Other key skills include: